- Genre: Superhero / Action

 Among all the recent movies that feature female empowerment, this is now the spearhead.
 I found the new Ghostbusters rather head-scratching, while I found this movie to be both entertaining and satisfying.
 It stayed mostly faithful to Wonder Woman's main origin story, but I found the changes made for this film to be well-calculated.

-If you're looking for a Wonder Woman film that is more narratively robust, then you may want to watch the 2009 animated Wonder Woman movie.
+If you're looking for a Wonder Woman film that is more robust in narrative, then you may want to watch the 2009 animated Wonder Woman movie.
 The plot is mostly the same, but the setting, characterizations, and many other things are different.
-Also, I found the dynamic between Diana and Steve here to be more impactful as the latter often confronts the former's academic feminism.
+Also, I found the dynamic between Diana and Steve here to have more impact as the latter often confronts the former’s academic feminism.